-Published August 15, 2020 By Adam Lowenstein
+Published August 15, 2020, Authored by Dr. Adam Lowenstein

 Today I did a Google search for Migraine Surgery in Los Angeles and found some interesting things that I think deserve a discussion.
 When performing this search, I was surprised to find that one of the top listings was an advertisement for the Reed procedure and the Omega procedure, both commonly (and incorrectly) thought of as Migraine Surgery.
 The advertisement reads “permanent migraine solution,” and I thought I would look a bit closer into what the Reed Centers discuss.
 What I found was that these procedures are NOT migraine surgery, nor do they have the success rate of migraine surgery.
 These procedures are in fact placements of nerve stimulators.
 Nerve stimulator placement for the treatment of migraines is not a new technology, and may have a place in migraine care, but should not be confused with migraine surgery.